-In the modern American West, gender systems have both shaped and been influenced by cross-cultural encounters, conquest, colonization, and the expansion of capitalism, changing landscapes of privilege and exclusion.
+In the modern American West, gender systems have both shaped and been influenced by cross-cultural encounters, conquest, colonization, and the expansion of capitalism.
+Which, in turn, create changing landscapes of privilege and exclusion.
 Gender in the West has been further complicated by ideological constructions of race, as well as by mythical constructions of the West itself.
-My published work explores how individuals and communities renegotiate boundaries of gender, race, and sexuality in the intermountain West, from the mid-nineteenth through twentieth centuries.
+My published work and films explore how individuals create family; how individuals and communities negotiate the boundaries of gender and race; and how these issues are configured in public memory.

 Ph.D., American Civilization, Brown University, 1995

 History 105 – Introductory Seminar: The Mormons in Historical Perspective

 History 105 – Introductory Seminar: Mormons in the American West

 History 250 – Gender in 19th Century America

 History 341 – Native America and American History